Take On Me: Chart performance

 "Take On Me" was released for the third time in the United Kingdom in September 1985.
-The record debuted on the UK Singles Chart at no. 55 and in late October reached no. 2, where it remained for three consecutive weeks, held off the top spot by Britain's biggest single of the year, Jennifer Rush's "The Power of Love".
-On 14 August 2020 it was certified gold by the British Phonographic Industry (BPI).
+The record debuted on the UK Singles Chart at number 55 and in late October reached number 2, where it remained for three consecutive weeks, held off the top spot by Britain's biggest single of the year, Jennifer Rush's "The Power of Love".
+On 14 August 2020, it was certified gold by the British Phonographic Industry (BPI).

-In Norway, A-ha's native country, "Take On Me" re-entered the VG-lista singles chart, reaching a new peak of number one, a year after it was first released.
-The single was largely successful elsewhere, reaching the top of the Eurochart Hot 100 for nine weeks, topping the singles charts in 26 countries, including Austria, Belgium, Germany, Italy, the Netherlands, Sweden, and Switzerland, and reaching the top three in France and number two in Ireland.
+In Norway, A-ha's native country, "Take On Me" re-entered the VG-lista singles chart, reaching number one a year after it was first released.
+The single was largely successful elsewhere, reaching the top of the Eurochart Hot 100 for nine weeks, topping the singles charts in many countries, including Austria, Belgium, Germany, Italy, the Netherlands, Sweden, and Switzerland, and reaching the top three in France and number two in Ireland.

-In popular culture

-The song's popularity has resulted in tributes and mostly visual parodies since its release.

-The song appeared in the 1997 film Grosse Pointe Blank.

-Also in 2005, the song is featured in the ninth episode of season 4, titled "Breaking Out is Hard to Do", of Family Guy.
-When Lois asks Chris to have a carton of milk, an animated hand invites Chris in and pulls him in as the song's intro starts to play.
-Once inside the animated pencil world, the group leader of a-ha, Morten Harket, sings the chorus.
-Like in the music video, two men are chasing them both.
-When Chris and Harket start running away from them to a dead end, Chris pushes against the wall, crashing behind a tray of eggs.

-In the 2012 series finale of the TV show Chuck, Jeff and Lester play the song in order to stop a bomb from detonating in a concert hall.

-In 2013, the BBC did a visual parody of the music video for BBC Children in Need.
-To help promote the video, it features cameos from Sinitta, The Hairy Bikers, Cheryl Fergison, Sophie Raworth and Warwick Davis.
-In the same year, Pitbull released the single "Feel This Moment", featuring Christina Aguilera, which interpolates the synth riff of "Take On Me".

-In the 2017, season 3 episode of The Leftovers, "G'day Melbourne," the song features prominently at various points, including in its original version during the episode credits.